 Our school district values the health and well-being of all students and staff.
 To ensure we maintain a positive, healthy learning environment, [Name of School District] has a tobacco-free school policy in place that prohibits all tobacco and e-cigarette use by students, staff, and visitors at all times, including school events after regular school hours and at off-site school activities.
-This policy also prohibits students, staff, and visitors from bringing tobacco products to school and prohibits students from bringing tobacco products to school and prohibits students from bringing tobacco products to school and prohibits students from bringing tobacco products to school and prohibits attacted.
+This policy also prohibits students, staff, and visitors from bringing tobacco products to school and prohibits students from bringing tobacco products to off-site school activities.
+[Note: Tailor this sentence to your district's policy.
+Some districts choose to ban staff possession at off-site school events as well].
+A copy of the policy is attached.